How Many Photos Should a Car Listing Have? 20-25

 - Dealer website: include the full gallery, clear VDP hero image, finance path, and trust signals.

 Yes.
-After about 30 photos, engagement plateaus and can dip slightly.
-Here's why: redundant photos (three slightly different angles of the same bumper) add visual noise without adding information.
+After roughly 25 to 30 photos, most listings start to run into repetition unless the vehicle has unusual features, accessories, modifications, or condition details.
+Redundant photos add visual noise without adding information.
 Buyers start skipping.
-Keep every photo purposeful - if it doesn't show something new, cut it.
+Keep every photo purposeful: if it does not show something new, cut it.

 Background Consistency Matters as Much as Photo Count